luisabender/bioinformatics-bachelor-s-thesis/README.md

 ### Internship (Praktische Arbeit)
-Code and files, as well as a README of the internship are found here: [praktische-arbeit](praktische-arbeit/).
+All code and files, as well as a README of the internship are found here: [praktische-arbeit](praktische-arbeit/).